“The new star in the classical music sky” (Blick)

 “A chameleon-like variety of sound” (The Strad)

-Ilva Eigus, the fourteen-year-old daughter of a mathematician from Latvia and a Swiss jazz musician, is currently a student at the PreCollege of the Zurich University of the Arts and at the K&S Gymnasium Rämibühl.
+Ilva Eigus, the fifteen-year-old daughter of a mathematician from Latvia and a Swiss jazz musician, is currently a student at the PreCollege of the Zurich University of the Arts and at the K&S Gymnasium Rämibühl.
 She began playing the violin at the age of three and a half and has been studying with Liana Tretiakova at the Zakhar Bron School of Music since 2011.
 Ilva also plays the piano and attends the Musikschule Konservatorium Zürich (MKZ)in the class of Dmitry Demyashkin.

 At the age of six Ilva had her performance debut at the invitation of the Swiss Foundation for the Promotion of Musically Gifted Children.
 Her orchestral debut – a performance of the Kabalewski Violin Concerto with a symphony orchestra – followed at the age of eight.
 Since then she has performed dozens of times both in Switzerland and abroad, including many concerts with chamber and symphony orchestras such as Moscow Philharmonic Symphony Orchestra, Moscow Chamber Orchestra, Camerata Tchaikovsky (UK), Novosibirsk Philharmonic Orchestra, State Capella “Sonorus” in Minsk, Belarus, and has acquired a considerable repertoire ranging from baroque to contemporary music.